 Participation: You are expected to attend class regularly, having prepared by doing the readings listed on the syllabus, and to participate in class discussions & activities.
 Your participation grade will be based on regular class attendance/participation in discussions.
-Although I do not formally take attendance during most of the semester, I will during the final three weeks of research presentations.
+Although I do not formally take attendance during most of the semester, I will during the final week of research presentations.

-Tests: Two tests, given on February 19th, and April 6th, worth 15% each.
+Tests: Two tests, given on February 20th, and April 10th, worth 15% each.
 Review sheets and other information will be posted on Canvas approximately one week ahead of each exam.

-Annotated bibliography: Undergraduates will read six articles, and Graduate Students will read eight, from linguistics journals or edited books, and for each will write a one page annotated bibliography.
-You must include at least 2 articles each from the two major journals: World Englishes and English World-wide.
+Annotated bibliography: Read six articles from linguistics journals or edited books, and for each, write a one page annotated bibliography.
+You must include at least 2 articles each from the journal World Englishes.
 If you find an article and are unsure whether it is published in an acceptable journal/book, please ask me.
 More details on this assignment are posted on canvas.